AnimaApp/anima-dsa/README.md

 };
 ```

+---

-## How to write _better_ Storybook Stories
+# Writing _better_ Storybook Stories

+Anima uses Storybooks story [controls](https://storybook.js.org/docs/react/essentials/controls) to generate Figma component [variants](https://help.figma.com/hc/en-us/articles/360056440594-Create-and-use-variants), so it's important to properly configure your stories.

-To leverage the full power of Anima storybook integration _(i.e. generating Figma component with variants from your Storybook stories)_,  we recommend writing your stories in the following way:
+We recommend writing your stories in the following way:

-### 1. Specify `ArgTypes` to define the props of your component
+## 1. Specify `ArgTypes` to define the props of your component

-Try to set control type of `select` for props that have a limited number of values
+Define a control type of `select` for props that have a number of values for example:
-Example:

   > ```js
   > // Button.stories.js|jsx|ts|tsx